nuno-agostinho/set-operation-icons/README.md

 To install the fonts of this project, download this repository and go to the [fonts](set-operations/fonts) folder.
 Here, you can find the files needed to install the fonts to your computer.

-If you do not know which file format is the most appropriate for you, just open and install the [set-operations.ttf](set-operations/fonts/set-operations.ttf).
+If you do not know which file format is the most appropriate for you, just install the [set-operations.ttf](set-operations/fonts/set-operations.ttf).

 ### In a web project